 Best Party Hostels in Cusco, Peru

 Every local knows that if you want to have a wild night, you go to Wild Rover.
-The only downside of Wild Rover is that it is a little far from the main square and you won’t be getting a lot of sleep with the noise!
+The only downside of Wild Rover is that it is a little far from the Plaza de Armas and you won’t be getting a lot of sleep with the noise!

 Cusco has two famous party hostels, the first one is Wild Rover as we mentioned above, and the second one is Loki.
 Both are them are battling each other for the title of the best party hostel in Cusco.

 Loki, similar to Wild Rover, has locations throughout Peru as well.
 And similar to Wild Rover, don’t expect lots of sleep but do expect an amazing social hostel full of partying.